 Similar to a paint program, Power BI has icons that represent the various data visualization tools you can use for your dashboard.
 It also displays a Fields section, where you can choose what data you want to work with at any given point.

 The example dataset is a fictional portfolio of stocks, so one useful visualization might be to show the market value of each stock in relation to the whole portfolio—and the most common way to do that is with a pie chart.

 Click the checkbox for the stock name and the market value and then click the pie chart icon.
 Power BI will automatically create a pie chart, similar to the one shown in Figure D.

 Another important visualization for our stock portfolio would be to see where we have a gain versus where we have a loss.
 A bar chart would work for this visualization.
 Click the checkbox for stock name and gain/loss and then click the bar chart icon to create a visualization of gains and losses (Figure E).
 Seems we are losing big on Twitter right now.

 Click the Save icon in the toolbar to reserve this dashboard report for later viewing.
 By tying the dataset to an Excel workbook, our dashboard will change when the data changes.
 In other words, when we update Excel, we will automatically update our Power BI dashboard.

 That's it.
 You have now created your first data visualization dashboard using Power BI tools.

-This tutorial is part of a series of tips and tricks regarding Power BI and data visualization.
-The series began with the article How to configure an Excel file for use in Power BI.
+This tutorial is second in a series of tips and tricks that will help you reap the benefits of Power BI and data visualization.
+The series also includes these topics:

 - How to harness OneDrive to keep your Power BI dashboard fresh